rayct/my-link-tree-clone/README.md

-# A Linktree clone using html-css-js
+# Linktree clone using HTML-CSS-JavaScript
-# my-link-tree-clone
+# My-Personal-Link-Tree-Clone